iv-org/smart-ipv6-rotator/README.md

 sudo python smart-ipv6-rotator.py clean
 ```

 Only works if the script did not crash.
+But in case of a crash, in most case the system should auto rollback the changes.

 # Why does this need root privileges?